crwhitesides/bootstrap-asset-pipeline/README.md

 ```
 Notice how instead of 12 `<div>` tags with the CSS class `col-lg-1` we use 2 `<div>` tags with the CSS class `col-lg-6`.
 The combined total of these two columns is still 12.
 This is an important aspect of Bootstrap.
 We should always be able to add the columns together to get a total of 12.

 From here, there are a lot of different ways we could configure our grid to respond to different screen sizes in different ways.
-Refer back to the documentation and examples to help.
+Refer back to the documentation and examples for help.

 ## References
 - [Twitter Bootstrap](http://getbootstrap.com/)